Feincraft/PowerProgressive/README.md

 This is not yet the case with Apple, however you can install PWAs from Safari on your iPhone/iPad.

 And that last point is important: you don't have to publish your PWA on any app store.
-Just send a link to anyone and they will see a prmopt to install your app right in their browser.
+Just send a link to anyone and they will see a prompt to install your app right in their browser.

 ![image](https://user-images.githubusercontent.com/32096531/194196168-8c9b1ad0-dfe9-4779-b40d-576128d52d0c.png)